RRPioneer/RRPioneer.github.io/_pages/about.md

   - /about.html
 ---

 I am a final year student at Glasgow College, University of Electronic Science and Technology of China.
+My major is Electronic Information Engineering at the University of Electronic Science and Technology of China and Electrical and Electronics Engineering at the University of Glasgow.
 I expect to graduate in July 2023.
 Welcome to my homepage!